JoakimSundman/caddy-https-tutorial/caddy-tutorial/step2.md

 The next important step is to create the Caddyfile.
+To do that and follow the structure, run the command: `cd conf`.

 ![step2-3](./assets/step2-3.png)